 Writing your personal statement is one of the most challenging aspects of the application.
 Luckily, the TMDSAS publication 'Apply' provides several top tips on nailing your personal statement.
 According to Apply, a great place to start is understanding what medical schools want to learn about you within your personal statement.

-Ultimately, Apply states, medical schools “want to better understand your motivations for seeking admission into their school and entry into the given profession.
+Ultimately, Apply states, that medical schools “want to better understand your motivations for seeking admission into their school and entry into the given profession.
 They also want to know things that you have done to support these motivations, and what meaning you have taken away from those experiences.”

 So, organize your ideas and demonstrate how your previous experiences and motivations indicate that you are an exceptional candidate.
 Apply recommends that you only focus on "a few experiences" and explain what you learned from them.